Social media as a teaching tool: 9 cool examples

 by Loreal Lynch | April 25, 2011

 While academia has long been criticized for its failure to embrace modern technology, professors today are proving to be quite tech-savvy.
-In fact, a recent study by the Babson Survey Research Group and Pearson shows that more than 80% of faculty are incorporating some form of social media into their teaching.
+In fact, a recent study by the Babson Survey Research Group and Pearson shows that more than 80 percent of faculty are incorporating some form of social media into their teaching.
 Who knew academics were so cutting edge?

-From YouTube to Wikis, social media is now widely accepted as a valuable teaching tool at college across the U.S. Below, browse a selection of some innovative ways college professors are using Facebook and other social media tools to teach.
+From YouTube to Wikis, social media is now widely accepted as a valuable teaching tool at colleges across the U.S. Below, browse a selection of some innovative ways college professors are using Facebook and other social media tools to teach.